Jump to content

 Outlaw's Pack

-- Aluminium Travel Case (Small), Small Backpack, Clothing Outfit Casual x4, Remote Communications, Comms Interceptor, Pick between (Disguise Kit, Forgery Kit or Lock Picking Kit), Face Mask, Rations (Tech 1) (5 day pack), Pick between (Fake ID DC13, Lock Release Gun).
+- Aluminum Travel Case (Small), Small Backpack, Clothing Outfit Casual x4, Remote Communications, Comms Interceptor, Pick between (Disguise Kit, Forgery Kit or Lock Picking Kit), Face Mask, Rations (Tech 1) (5-day pack), Pick between (Fake ID DC13, Lock Release Gun).

 Settler's Pack